kelly/node-i2c/README.md

 # i2c

 Bindings for i2c-dev lib.
-Plays well with Raspberry Pi.
+Plays well with Raspberry Pi and Beaglebone.

 # Install